khaidarovs/slackbot/README.md

 ## Implementation Details
 - `meetup(payload)`- Adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.
 Meetup converts string explaination of a time to seconds.
-- `handle_message_scheduling(message, channel_id, location, ts)` - This is an internal function that takes in a message, destination channel, location string, and a timestamp and sends the reminder message at the destination channel.
+- `handle_message_scheduling(message, channel_id, location, ts)` - This is an internal function that takes in a message, destination channel, location string, and a timestamp and sends the reminder message at the destination channel at a specified time.
 Additionally, the data of the reminder is stored in a Firebase database.
 - `in_five` - This is an internal function that checks whether any events in the database occurs within the next five minutes.
 If so, a message will be sent after a delay.
 This command will automatically be called every five minutes while the bot is active.
 This command is currently no longer needed due to a change in how messages are scheduled.

 ## Limitations